-Set thresholds for counters according to your environment.
-It is recommended to monitor counters for some length of time to understand potential value ranges and then set the thresholds accordingly.
-To learn more, see Understand application monitor thresholds.
+- (Recommended) After initial setup, monitor counters for a few weeks to understand potential value ranges within your environment, and then set the thresholds accordingly.
+See Understand application monitor thresholds.

-By default all components use port 8080.
-If your Tomcat server uses another port, you should manually change the Port Number field in all components.
+- By default, all components use port 8080.
+If target systems use another port, update the Port Number used by all components.

 Tomcat Free Memory

-This monitor returns the amount of heap space currently available to the Java Virtual Machine.
+The amount of heap space currently available to the JVM.
 This value should be as high as possible.
 The heap space may be of a fixed size or may be expanded and shrunk, depending on the garbage collector's strategy.
-More information can be found here: .

 Tomcat Total Memory

-This monitor returns the total amount of memory currently allocated to the Java Virtual Machine heap space.
+The total amount of memory currently allocated to the JVM heap space.
 This value should be as low as possible.
 You should set thresholds according to your Tomcat Max Memory value.
 If the returned value is near the Tomcat Max Memory value or you received OutOfMemoryError errors, you may need to increase the heap size.
-More information can be found here: .

 Tomcat Max Memory